Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Literature Review

 By using either McCormick inequalities or the PSD constraint above, one can obtain two relaxations of [MIQCQP]:

-by specifying $X_R = \{(x,W): (x_j,x_k,w_{jk})\in X^M_{jk},\, \forall (j,k)\in N^2\}$ for the McCormick relaxation and $X_R = \big\{(x,W): \hat{W} \succeq 0 \big\}$ for the SDP relaxation, respectively.
-Not surprisingly, it was shown that the SDP relaxation obtains far better lower bounds than the McCormick relaxation \shortcite{anstreicher2009semidefinite}.
+by specifying $X_R = \{(\x,\bsW): (x_j,x_k,w_{jk})\in X^M_{jk},\, \forall (j,k)\in N^2\}$ for the McCormick relaxation and $X_R = \big\{(\x,\bsW): \hat{\bsW} \succeq 0 \big\}$ for the SDP relaxation, respectively.
+Not surprisingly, it was shown that enforcing the SDP relaxation on a McCormick relaxation obtains tighter lower bounds \shortcite{anstreicher2009semidefinite}.
 This comes with the tradeoff that SDP solvers are not as scalable as Linear Programming (LP) solvers.
-A workaround has been proposed in \shortciteA{sherali2002enhancing} in the form of {\em SDP cuts}, \emph{i.e.}, linear inequalities that are tangent to the SDP cone: by definition of positive semidefiniteness, for any $a\in \mathbb R^{n+1}$ the linear inequality $\t{a}\hat{W}a\ge 0$ is valid.
+A workaround has been proposed in \shortciteA{sherali2002enhancing} in the form of {\em SDP cuts}, \emph{i.e.}, linear inequalities that are tangent to the SDP cone: by definition of positive semidefiniteness, for any $\bsa\in \mathbb R^{n+1}$ the linear inequality $\t{\bsa}\hat{\bsW}\bsa\ge 0$ is valid.
 Such cuts have been adopted both in open-source \shortcite{qualizza2011linear, GonzalezRodriguez2023} and commercial MIQCQP solvers, while other approaches exist that use the SDP relaxation (either solved by an SDP solver or via SDP cuts) within a branch-and-bound approach \shortcite{burer2008finite,buchheim2013semidefinite,dong2016relaxing,gally2018framework,raposaconic}.

-Lower bounds for nonconvex MIQCQPs can also be obtained without adding auxiliary variables if all variables are bounded, by adding a PSD quadratic term $\alpha \sum_{j\in N}(x_j - \underline x_j)(\overline x_j - x_j)$, to every quadratic form $\t{x} Q x + \t{d}x$ with $\alpha$ equal to the opposite of the minimum (negative) eigenvalue of~$Q$ \shortcite{adjiman1998global}.
-Other approaches use reformulations of MIQCQP problems as linear complementarity problems \shortcite{xia2015globally,gondzio2021global}, and special cases such as {\em box-QP}, where variables are only constrained by lower and upper bounds, have been solved through combinatorial optimization methods \shortcite{bonami2018globally}.
+Lower bounds for nonconvex MIQCQPs can also be obtained without adding auxiliary variables if all variables are bounded, by adding a PSD quadratic term $\alpha \sum_{j\in N}(x_j - \underline x_j)(\overline x_j - x_j)$, to every quadratic form $\t{\x} \bsQ \x + \t{\bsd}\x$ with $\alpha$ equal to the opposite of the minimum (negative) eigenvalue of~$\bsQ$ \shortcite{adjiman1998global}.
+Other approaches use reformulations of MIQCQP problems as linear complementarity problems \shortcite{xia2020globally,gondzio2021global}, and special cases such as {\em box-QP}, where variables are only constrained by lower and upper bounds, have been solved through combinatorial optimization methods \shortcite{bonami2018globally}.
+Due to nonconvex quadratic constraints, solving MIQCQPs requires the use of disjunctions on variables (or combinations thereof) to partition the feasible region.
+Disjunctions are then used in spatial branch-and-bound \shortcite{elloumi2019global,misener2013glomiqo} as well as lift-and-project and disjunctive programming \shortcite{saxena2010convex,saxena2011convex,dong2018compact}.
+In general, one can see that the approaches to solve nonconvex MIQCQPs tackle the two types of nonconvexity (integrality in a subset of variables and nonconvex quadratic objective or constraints) by embedding tight lower bounding mechanisms into a branch-and-bound algorithm.